sitrucp/canada_immigration_data/README.md

 - Notes:
   - Province "Not stated" rows normalize `category_1` to `Not stated` for consistency in rollups.
+  - Category collision avoidance: values that appear in multiple hierarchy levels are automatically renamed with " (subcategory)" suffix to prevent circular references in sankey visualizations.

 ### Asylum output: `extracted_asylum.csv`